LeeCampbell/IntroToRx/content/02_KeyTypes.md

     obs.OnNext(1);
     obs.OnError(new ArgumentException("A connected series of statements was not supplied"));

-    // This next call is against the rule because we reported an error, and you're not
+    // This next call is against the rules because we reported an error, and you're not
     // allowed to make any further calls after you did that. obs.OnCompleted();
 }